QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 As indicated at Step 7 in Section 8 (*Eight steps to building a DIY Call Recognizer*), it is useful to accumulate a set of recordings, some of which contain the target call and some of which *do not*.
 The *negative* examples should include acoustic events that have previously been detected as FPs.
 You now have two sets of recordings, one set containing the target call(s) and one set containing previous FPs and other possible confusing acoustic events.
 The idea is to tune parameter values, while carefully watching for what effect the changes have on both data sets.
 Eventually, these two labelled data sets can be used for machine learning purposes.

-In order to facilitate the determination of recognizer performance on labelled datasets, `APexe` can be run from the `Egret` software. `Egret` can greatly speed up the preparation of labelled datasets and can greatly improve the performance of a recognizer by more careful selection of positive and negative examples. `Egret` is available from  [https://github.com/QutEcoacoustics/egret](https://github.com/QutEcoacoustics/egret).
+In order to facilitate the determination of recognizer performance on labelled datasets, _AP_ can be run from the `Egret` software. `Egret` can greatly speed up the preparation of labelled datasets and can greatly improve the performance of a recognizer by more careful selection of positive and negative examples. `Egret` is available from  [https://github.com/QutEcoacoustics/egret](https://github.com/QutEcoacoustics/egret).

 ==================================================================